Sandesh2007/edzy/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests.

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.

 ### Acknowledgments
 - Inspired by eddy
-- Thanks to the JavaFX and Java communities for their valuable resources and support.

 ## TODO